 (Photo courtesy of Zoo Studio – Animal Art Photography)

-*Kate regularly attends National and International conferences, seminars and workshops on animal behaviour as part of her continued education in the field.
+*Kate regularly attends and presents at National and International conferences, seminars and workshops on animal behaviour as part of her continued education in the field.

 Animal behaviourists study the causes, functions, development and evolution of behaviour in wild, captive or companion animals.
 Companion animal behaviourists, like Kate, assess and treat behaviour problems in companion animals including cats, dogs, parrots and small animals.